MathIsimple

 • MCQ matters more; strong MCQ can offset weaker FRQ

 🎯 Strategy Tip: Identify which section (MCQ or FRQ) is weighted more for your exam.
 If they're equal, improve your weaker area first.
 If MCQ is weighted 60%, prioritize mastering multiple-choice techniques.
-Learn exam-specific strategies from official College Board Course Descriptions.
+Learn exam-specific strategies from official AP Central Course Resources.

 How to use this AP score calculator